Forced Marriage

 ACRATH remains committed to eliminating forced marriage by:

-In 2013 the Crimes Legislation Ammendment Act inserted forced marriage into the Australian Criminal Code.
-During the 2022/2023 financial year, the AFP received 90 reports of forced marriage.
+In 2013 the Crimes Legislation Amendment Act inserted forced marriage into the Australian Criminal Code.
+During the 2023/2024 financial year, the AFP received 91 reports of forced marriage.
 (Source: Australian Federal Police)

 The purpose of this resource is prevention-focused awareness-raising and education – vital components of Australia’s strategy to combat forced marriage.